 Again, the crowd was much smaller after lunch.
 Some of the displays that required more reading had a line.
 We skipped them and returned after lunch when the lines were slower.
 We visited mid-week on a Wednesday.
 I suggest avoiding the weekends or a holiday if possible.

-You can purchase Ark Encounter tickets online (including parking which is $10 if you can park in one spot, $20 if you take up two spots).
+You can purchase Ark Encounter tickets online (including parking which was $10–at the time of our visit–if you can park in one spot, $20 if you take up two spots).

 There is a petting zoo and zip lines at this location as well as camel and donkey rides.
 We did not visit the petting zoo at the Ark Encounter but I assume it is free while the other activities likely require an additional payment.